vidvidex/falcon/README.md

 Coefficients are 15 bits `[14:0]` in signed decimal representation

-Folder `scripts` contains the various scripts used during implementation
+Folder `utilities` contains the various scripts and programs used during implementation

 ## Implementation-wide parameters